s4ke/Master-Thesis/src/md/043-cloudhaskell.md

-So in order to have a two way communication where process A sends some input to process B and awaits its result, like we require in our use case, we have to first receive a `SendPort a` in process A via some `ReceivePort (SendPort a))` of some channel
+So in order to have a two way communication where process A sends some input to process B and awaits its result, like we require in our use case, we have to first receive a `SendPort a` in process A via the `ReceivePort (SendPort a))` of some channel
 `(SendPort (SendPort a), ReceivePort (SendPort a))`.
 This `SendPort a` is sent by B and belongs to the channel `(SendPort a, ReceivePort a)`